Magnet application process exceptions

 Magnet students in grades K-4, 6-7, and 9-11 will automatically be placed in the same magnet program for the following year unless the parent completes a program removal (MP 103) and choice of school form by the established deadline (see timeline).

-Magnet students in grades 5 and 8 must let us know if they want to continue or exit the program by completing a program continuation form in Skyward.
+Magnet students in prekindergarten, grade 5 and grade 8 must let us know if they want to continue or exit the program by completing a program continuation form in Skyward.
 Magnet campuses will assist parents who do not have access to technology.

-Parents who decline the magnet seat on the program continuation form will need to complete a choice of school form.
+Parents who reject the magnet seat on the program continuation form will need to complete a choice of school form.

 Magnet probation and exit